-A male sharp-tailed grouse dancing (Photo by Rick Howie)
+Male sharp-tailed grouse (Photo by Rick Howie)

 The conservation area is strategically located along a flyway for many species of birds.
 It connects to other conservation properties both to the north and south across the Douglas Plateau — a large area designated as an Important Bird Area for its diversity.